Delhi records sharpest post-Diwali pollution spike since 2015, air quality may turn severe today

 Later in September, the Supreme Court had rejected a plea seeking to allow the use of barium in green firecrackers.

-This Diwali, Delhi had the best AQI in eight years – before firecrackers took over
+Also read: This Diwali, Delhi had the best AQI in eight years – before firecrackers took over

 However, Bharatiya Janata Party social media cell chief Amit Malviya claimed on Monday morning that blaming firecrackers for the rise in pollution levels was an attempt to “malign Hindus”.